pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 plot_ate(ate_dist_df_probit, xy=(-4.4, 250))
 ```

 Note the tighter variance of the measures using the doubly robust method.
+This is not surprising the doubly robust method was designed with this intended effect.

 +++

 ### Considerations Choosing between models

-It is one thing to evalute change in average over the population, but we might want to allow for the idea of effect heterogenity across the population and as such the BART model is generally better at ensuring accurate predictions acros the deepter strata of our data.
+It is one thing to evalute change in average over the population, but we might want to allow for the idea of effect heterogenity across the population and as such the BART model is generally better at ensuring accurate predictions across the deepter strata of our data.
 But the flexibility of machine learning models for prediction tasks do not guarantee that the propensity scores attributed across the sample are well calibrated to recover the true-treatment effects when used in causal effect estimation.
 We have to be careful in how we use the flexibility of non-parametric models in the causal context.

 First observe the hetereogenous accuracy induced by the BART model across increasingly narrow strata of our sample.